Photos Videos Programs Company Outreach Press Contact

 Company Bios

-ANNE-MARIE MULGREW see artistic director/founder bio below.
+ANNE-MARIE MULGREW see artistic director/founder bio.

-Leslie Ann Pike, dancer, started her dance training at age 2.
-In 2005, she graduated with a B.A. in Dance from DeSales University in Allentown, PA.
+Leslie Ann Pike started her dance training at age 2.
+In 2005, she graduated with a BA in Dance from DeSales University in Allentown, PA.
 While at DeSales she studied under Trinnette Singleton, Vincent Brousseau and Lynne Mariani and was a member of the DeSales University Touring Company.
 Before graduating she joined BosmaDance of Washington, DC.
-Leslie Ann has performed with Mary LaBianca, Serendipity Dance Ensemble, Re-Cored Dance Co., Eng & Friends Dance Co. and Alchemy Dance Co.
-This is her first season performing with AMM & DCO.
+Leslie Ann has performed with Mary LaBianca, Serendipity Dance Ensemble, Re-Cored Dance Co., Eng & Friends Dance Co., SHARP Dance Company, and Alchemy Dance.
+She has been a member of Anne-Marie Mulgrew and Dancers Co. since 2009 and serves as Rehearsal Director.

 The Collaborators